 information to be deleted.
 Then click submit.

-for you.
-Please check with your bank to see if any fees apply
+you.
+Please check with your bank to see if any fees apply from

-from them.
-In many cases, direct deposit may actually reduce
+them.
+In many cases, direct deposit may actually reduce fees but

-fees but you should check with your bank to find the information
+you should check with your bank to find the information that would

 A. In addition to being safe and convenient for